Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Key Insights from the Research Questions

 In addition to single-model adaptation, multi-agent and consensus-based instruction strategies have shown competitive or superior results.
 BioAgents \cite{mehandru2025bioagents}, built on Phi-3, coordinated multiple specialized agents for bioinformatics tasks and achieved ROUGE-1 scores comparable to GPT-4o on BioStars QA pairs, while improving workflow efficiency.
-Similarly, multi-LLM consensus frameworks for large-scale cell type annotation achieved a mean accuracy of 77.3\% across 50 datasets~\cite{yang2025large}, outperforming single-model approaches such as GPTCelltype.
+Similarly, multi-LLM consensus frameworks for large-scale cell type annotation achieved a mean accuracy of 77.3\% across 50 datasets~\cite{yang2026large}, outperforming single-model approaches such as GPTCelltype.
 PromptMRG \cite{jin2024promptmrg} further demonstrated that task-specific prompting can reach SOTA performance in medical report generation without full model retraining, highlighting the efficiency of prompt-supported strategies.

-Instruction tuning has also proven valuable in enrichment analysis and cross-domain applications. llm2geneset \cite{zhu2025enhancing} utilized ensemble prompting with confidence filtering, enabling GPT-4o to outperform classical enrichment methods such as ORA, with 69\% of generated gene sets significantly enriched in Gene Ontology Biological Processes and achieving strong results for KEGG pathways.
+Instruction tuning has also proven valuable in enrichment analysis and cross-domain applications.
+ProBASS \cite{gurusinghe2025probass} leverages two powerful protein language models (PLMs), ESM-2 for sequence representation learning and ESM-IF1 for structure-aware embeddings, and subsequently employs a CatBoost regression model to fine-tune predictions of $\Delta\Delta G_{\mathrm{bind}}$ values.
+Similarly, llm2geneset \cite{zhu2025enhancing} utilized ensemble prompting with confidence filtering, enabling GPT-4o to outperform classical enrichment methods such as ORA, with 69\% of generated gene sets significantly enriched in Gene Ontology Biological Processes and achieving strong results for Kyoto Encyclopedia of Genes and Genomes (KEGG) pathways.
 GeneGPT \cite{jin2024genegpt}, which combines GPT-3.5-turbo with Codex and structured API calls, achieved SOTA results on eight of nine GeneTuring benchmarks, with an average score of 0.83.
 The results were better than those of domain-sensitive models, including BioMedLM \cite{bolton2024biomedlm} and BioGPT \cite{karkera2023leveraging}, which highlight the competitive advantages of well-designed instruction-aware solutions.